jackdaw114/SFIT_exam_automation/backend/Documentation/teacher-api-documentation.md

-# API Documentation for Frontend Developers
+# API Documentation for Teacher Routes (teacher.js)

 This document outlines the available API endpoints, their purposes, and the required request format for each.
 Use this as a reference when integrating the frontend with the backend.